rhos-infra/patch-components/README.md

     ansible-playbook -i hosts main.yml --extra-vars @params.yml -vvvv

+### Pre-release version patching

+Creation of rpm is allowed with per-released version as well.
+Make sure to increment the pre_rel_version variable located in roles/patch_rpm/vars/main.yml when version is released to avoid failure in patching.

 ### Result

 The project will generate one or more RPMs in the following path: dist-git/<component_name>